juliano777/warehousepg/README.md

 done
 ```

-Wait for all server to restart...
+Wait for all servers to restart...

 Initial tasks for all servers:
 ```bash